Israel rolls out Pfizer covid pill, using digital health records to identify those most at risk

-Israeli health officials say it is too soon to tell whether the treatment is heading off serious illness in significant numbers.
+Israeli health officials say it’s too soon to tell whether the treatment is heading off serious illness in significant numbers.
 But none of the recipients — all of whom are immune-compromised or otherwise deemed at the highest risk — have yet needed to be hospitalized, according to Clalit Health Services, Israel’s largest HMO covering almost half the population.

 In clinical trials, Pfizer reported that the pill reduced death and hospitalizations by 89 percent.
 Some medical experts have hailed the new covid treatment as a significant breakthrough and a last line of defense when the virus has dodged vaccines, boosters and masks to infect a highly vulnerable person.